 Article 4: Conditions of Use

-As a condition of use of any of the computing facilities, the user agrees: To respect and follow state and federal laws related to integrity, confidentiality and safeguarding educational information of former and current students, financial and protected health information against unauthorized access and destruction.
+As a condition of use of any of the computing facilities, the user agrees to respect and follow state and federal laws related to integrity, confidentiality and safeguarding educational information of former and current students, financial and protected health information against unauthorized access and destruction.
 The Board of Trustees requires the Seminary and its employees to protect the integrity and confidentiality of information and to take measures to protect information resources against unauthorized access and destruction.

 Article 5: Gramm-Leach-Bliley (GLB) Act